What opportunities are unique to the Honors College?

 What is the Honors College fee?

 There is a fee of $575 per semester.
-This goes towards getting top-notch faculty for our courses.
+This fee primarily goes towards securing distinguished faculty to teach honors courses.